ByKsTv/Everything/BIOS/README.md

 > [!NOTE]
 > Some motherboard manufacturers require users to rename the BIOS using a renamer included with the downwload.

-4. Plug the USB to the motherboard (If exists - to the USB marked as "BIOS").
+4. Plug the USB to the motherboard (If exists - to the USB marked as `BIOS`).
 5. Boot to BIOS.

 > [!TIP]